ShanHuang-ec/shanhuang-ec.github.io/index.md

 I am a postdoctoral researcher at [Stockholm School of Economics] and the [University of Copenhagen].

 My main research interests are in health economics and applied microeconomics.
-I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.
+I currently work on topics related to the organization of healthcare, physician decision-making and drug prescribing, and the role of technology in healthcare.

 I received my PhD in Economics from the University of Copenhagen in 2023.
 Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics], and the [University of Zurich].